A dichotomy for measures of maximal entropy near time-one maps of transitive Anosov flows: Building Margulis systems of measures

 Now define the map $\psi:L\to f(L)$ by $\psi|[x,f(x)]_c=h$ and $\psi|(f(x),y]_c=Id$.
 Observe that it is a bijection such that $\psi(x)\in\Fs_\loc(x)$ and that there is a finite bound $\delta:=\sup_{z\in L}d(z,\psi(z))$ on the Hausdorff distance $d_H(L,f(L))$.

 This implies that, for any $n\geq0$,

 {decays exponentially fast since $\Fs$ is uniformly contracted}.
 It follows that and so $f^n(L)$ converges to some nonempty compact $\gamma$ in the complete space of all nonempty compact subsets of $\Fcu(x)$. {Obviously $\gamma$ is a closed center leaf.} This proves the lemma in the case \eqref{eq-case1} holds.
-In all other cases,
+In the other case,

 As above, perhaps after replacing $x,y$ by some forward iterates, we find a $s$-holonomy $h:[x,f(x)]_c\to [y,f(y)]_c$ such that $h(x)=y$.
 By transversality of $\Fc$ and $\Fs$, the length of $[z,h(z))_c$ is lower bounded {for $z\in M$}.
 Hence $h^{N}(x)<f(x)\leq h^{N+1}(x)$ for some $N\geq1$, and one has: